 Try using a temporary tinting spray to hide your greys on brunette hair.
 There are plenty of brands that sell these covering products, and women buy them like warm bread.
-These sprays contain coloring for covering gray hair on brunettes by coating the hair follicle.
+These sprays contain coloring to cover gray hair on brunettes by coating the hair follicle.

-They are very easy to apply, it doesn’t damage the hair, and it does a great job in incipient phases.
-These sprays are the perfect solution if you have grey hair only at the root in an area of your head.
+They are very easy to apply, they don’t damage the hair, and they do a great job in incipient phases.
+These sprays are the perfect solution if you have gray hair only at the root in one area of your head.

 Use Hair Powder or Hair Makeup

-Many people use hair powder or hair makeup to fill in the gaps in their scalps for certain hairstyles, but hair powder products can also be used similarly to the tinting spray by covering the hair follicle in temporary color to cover the greys.
+Many people use hair powder or hair makeup to fill in the gaps in their scalps for certain hairstyles, but hair powder products can also be used similarly to tinting spray by covering the hair follicle in temporary color to cover the grays.

-Brunettes with gray hair should also know that other products paint the gray hair without damaging it, and some even come in the shape of mascara like the Cover Your Gray Root Touch-Up Brush.
+Brunettes with gray hair should also know that other products can paint the gray hair without damaging it, and some even come in the shape of mascara, like the Cover Your Gray Root Touch-Up Brush.

 This product is also waterproof, so it won’t pour on your forehead.
 Apply it just the way you do it with regular mascara on your lashes and wait for it to dry.